By-Products of a Lifestyle Obsession

 This was probably partly to do with covid.
 Pre-pandemic, I “outsourced” more: laundry service or cleaner versus washer, dryer, and roomba.

-It took a monumental and slightly manic effort to get down to a respectable set of travelling gear for nomading and a minimal re-setup set of things in storage in case of needing to backtrack to SG in case current plans don’t work out.
+It took a slightly manic effort to get down to a respectable set of travelling gear for nomading and a minimal re-setup set of things in storage in case of needing to backtrack to SG in case current plans don’t work out (my plans pretty much always need modifiers along the way.).

 But the surprise for me was the anxiety the stuff caused when I actually had to do something with it.
-Things that made no sense keeping.
-Case in point: Travel guidebooks from 2009.
+Things that made no sense keeping: Travel guidebooks from 2009.
 I felt like a book-burning nazi tossing those into the recycling despite the fact they were of no possible use to anyone, their information was completely outdated, if not downright dangerous, and no library would take them.
-I was swaeting one of my neighbours might catch me doing it when I was feeding the blue bin.
+I was sweating one of my neighbours might catch me doing it when I was feeding the blue bin.

 Sure, some of the things I could have probably flogged on some platform, but the annoyance factor and time even an initial foray sucked up just made me feel like it was not worth it.